Skip to content

 These results show that the class follows its own algorithm for allocating new blocks when its capacity is insufficient:

-• lines 4-5: capacity increased by 16 characters
+• lines 4-5: 16-character capacity increase

-Here are some of the class's methods:
+Here are some of the class methods:

 public StringBuilder Append(string value)